KoreDare/LITA_CapstoneProject_SalesData/README.md

 This project aims to analyze the sales performance of a retail store by exploring available data to ascertain top-selling products, regional performance, and monthly sales trends.
 This will, in turn, inform our decision about which products to improve upon and the ones to cut down on.

 ### Data Sources
-The primary data source used here is SalesData.csv from the LITA Capstone Project.
+The primary data source used here is SalesData from the LITA Capstone Project.
 [Sales Data.xlsx](https://github.com/user-attachments/files/17636823/Sales.Data.xlsx)
 The dataset contains sales information for clothes and accessories sold by a retail store spread out over different regions.
 We will use Excel, SQL, and Power BI to determine trends and patterns.

 ### Data Tools